1Ridwan/k8s-project/README.md

 This project deploys the open-source [2048](https://github.com/gabrielecirulli/2048) game on **Amazon EKS**, using a **highly available, production-grade architecture** spanning two availability zones.

-It demonstrates end-to-end DevOps practices — Infrastructure as Code **(IaC)**, containerisation, CI/CD automation, and GitOps deployment with **ArgoCD**.
+It demonstrates end-to-end DevOps practices with Infrastructure as Code **(IaC)**, containerisation, CI/CD automation, and GitOps deployment with **ArgoCD**.

 2048 is a web-based number puzzle where you combine tiles to reach the number 2048.
 This deployment turns it into a real-world cloud-native workload to showcase scalable Kubernetes deployment on AWS.

 ---